jakubcieslik99/pclab/README.md

 - `VITE_APP_WEBAPP_URL`

+( ℹ️ - sample .env config file is provided in the client app directory under the name `.env.sample` )

 ⚙️ To build admin panel, you will need to add the following environment variables to your .env file

 - `VITE_APP_ENV`